ICO review of FOI/36 request

 Chris writes: “…the cost was £150,934.38 – needless to say this is not an inconsiderable cost, and now is an undercount.”

-Note: this figure does not include the costs of pursuing the court case against the three defendants alleged to have broken the terms of the Injunction, which was held on 27th October 2017.
+Note: the above figure does not include the costs of pursuing the court case against the three defendants alleged to have broken the terms of the Injunction.
+In this case the barrister appearing for SCC stated that the Council’s costs in bringing 23rd October’s action were £64,000 and for 30th October’s action they were nearly £32,000.

 FoI request submitted by Susan Unwin